buahaha/discordproxy/docs/development.md

 # Developer Guide

-## Example
+## Client example

-Here is a simple example for sending a direct message to user with ID 123 (without error handling):
+Here is a code example for a gRPC client that is sending a direct message to the user with ID 123:

 ```python
 import grpc